mahmoudparsian/pyspark-algorithms/README.md

 # PySpark Algorithms Book

-* This book is about PySpark
+* This book is about PySpark (Python API for Spark)
 * Publication date: Fall 2019
 * Author: Mahmoud Parsian